sillsdev/web-languageforge/README.md

 ### PHP Unit Tests ###

 Unit testing currently uses [PHPUnit](https://phpunit.de/) which was already installed by composer.
+To run them use `gulp test-php`.

 #### Integrating PHPUnit with PhpStorm ####